AAC Block Manufacturing Plant: Setup Cost, Project Report & Complete Investment Guide 2026

 Everything you need to know before investing in an AAC block manufacturing plant — from mini plant to large-scale setup costs, project report essentials, ROI timelines, and how to find the right plant near you.

 Setting up an AAC block manufacturing plant is a capital-intensive investment that can generate strong returns in India's rapidly growing construction materials market.
+India's AAC block sector is growing at 15% CAGR, driven by RERA-mandated faster construction timelines, rising labour costs that make AAC's speed advantage more valuable, and the Green Building Council's push for thermally efficient materials.
 This guide covers the full investment picture — land, civil works, machinery, working capital, and ROI timelines — based on 2026 market conditions.

 Total Project Cost by Capacity